What is DAB radio?

 DAB refers to “Digital Audio Broadcasting.”

-It’s a way of transmitting audio information through a digital, rather than an analogue format.
-While there are other digital radio standards out there, DAB is the one most common in the UK.
+It’s a way of transmitting audio information through a digital rather than an analog format.
+While there are other digital radio standards out there, DAB is the one most common in the United Kingdom.

 What does DAB radio mean?

-To create a DAB signal, analogue audio needs to be converted and compressed using a similar format to the MP3s on an iPod or smartphone.
+To create a DAB signal, analog audio needs to be converted and compressed using a similar format to the MP3s on an iPod or smartphone.

-Many of the leading radio stations in the UK today broadcast on both analogue and DAB wavelengths, to give their customers more freedom of choice.
+Many of the leading radio stations in the UK today broadcast on both analog and DAB wavelengths to give their customers more freedom of choice.

 However, there are digital-only channels out there too.

-For most people, DAB radio is a convenient and user-friendly alternative to analogue radio.
+For most people, DAB radio is a convenient and user-friendly alternative to analog radio.
 Whenever you switch your device on, it automatically scans for available stations and saves them to your potential playlist.

-This means you don’t have to fiddle with a dial to find a programme that you want to listen to.
+This means you don’t have to fiddle with a dial to find a program you want to listen to.

 According to figures from official research, 47.6% of radio listening still happens on AM/FM wavelengths.
 The future of DAB radio, however, looks bright, with the channel earning 38.1% of listeners.

-There are still plenty of listeners who prefer their FM/AM stations, despite the improved reliability of DAB.
+Many listeners still prefer their FM/AM stations despite the improved reliability of DAB.

 The history of DAB radio